frenck/spook/documentation/integrations/_template.md

 This allows you to enable/disable remote access to your Home Assistant instance from the web.

-## Services
+## Actions

-Spook does not provide service enhancements for this integration.
+Spook does not provide action enhancements for this integration.

 ## Repairs